 An increasing number of students are taking the GRE for admission into Business schools.
 Its wider testing network and broader reach are an inherent advantage for the test taker.
 However, it has been a very short period since business schools have started accepting GRE scores for admission into graduate management programs.
 Hence, there is very little information available about the GRE scores of the incoming class at top business schools.
 Moreover, business schools convert GRE to GMAT scores to objectively compare all the applicants.

 So, how does GMAT score conversion work?
 Keep reading!
 As bonus content, we also share the GRE scores for the top business schools and shed light on how the admissions committee evaluates your scores in 2023.

 Did you know 9 out of 10 MBA admission decisions are made using a GMAT score?
 Start your GMAT Preparation by registering for our FREE Trial.
 We can help you with a personalized study plan and give you access to quality online content to prepare.
 We are the most reviewed GMAT Preparation company on the GMATClub with more than 2500+ reviews as of May 2023!

 How are GRE and GMAT scores reported?

-Both the GRE and GMAT are standardized tests for admission into graduate programs at universities in the US and other countries.
+Both the GRE and GMAT are standardized tests for admission into graduate programs at universities in the US and other countries like Canada, Australia, Germany, and the UK.
 Traditionally the GMAT has been the preferred choice of business schools for evaluating candidates for admission into graduate management programs.
 However, to broaden the applicant pool and increase class diversity, many of the top B-schools now accept GRE scores.
 There are a few fundamental differences between the tests regarding the format and score reporting.

 |Adaptiveness||Section adaptive||Question Adaptive|